Kamal Jafarov: Inter-parliamentary relations

 Kamal Jafarov is the head of Azerbaijan-Belgium Inter-parliamentary friendship group and member of several working group on inter-parliamentary relations with France, United Kingdom, Italy, USA, Hungary, Japan and Australia.

 Open Government Partnership

 Kamal Jafarov served as the national focal point of Open Government Partnership international initiative between the years of 2016–2020.

 United Nations

 During 2015–2020, Kamal jafarov served as a national coordinator for the implementation of United Nation's Convention Against Corruption.
 He headed two implementing review mechanisms in Azerbaijan.

 Public activities

-Kamal Jafarov is the founder of national chapters of European Law Students' Association (ELSA) and European Youth Parliament (EYP).
+Kamal Jafarov is the founder of national chapters of European Law Students' Association (ELSA).

 He is also co-founder of Azerbaijan Anti-Corruption Academy (later renamed as Azerbaijan Transparency Academy).

 Articles

 Kamal Jafarov is the author of articles published in The Guardian, The Telegraph, La Vanguardia, Hurriyet Daily News, The Jerusalem Post and other local news web-sites.